microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/riskyserviceprincipal-confirmcompromised.md

 ---
 title: "riskyServicePrincipal: confirmCompromised"
-description: "Confirm one or more riskyServicePrincipal object as compromised."
+description: "Confirm one or more riskyServicePrincipal objects as compromised."
 author: "ebasseri"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"